ANUPYADAVA/Peer-DMU-Graphs-with-deaR-package-in-R/README.md

 # Peer-DMU-Graphs-with-deaR-package-in-R
-Making beautiful graph of efficient and PEER DMUs for DEA SBM
+Making a beautiful graph of efficient and PEER DMUs for DEA SBM
+#Please install the deaR package for R-studio